Masum06/ChatGPT-workshop/Workshop1/README.md

 ## Good Prompts

-1. Write a function in Python that outputs the n'th fibonacci number using dynamic programming.
+1. `Write a function in Python that outputs the n'th fibonacci number using dynamic programming.`
-2. Summarize the following article,
+2. `Summarize the following article,`
-3. Explain Superconductivity to a 5 year old
+3. `Explain Superconductivity to a 5 year old`
-4. Milder word for "frustration"
+4. `Milder word for "frustration"`
-5. SAPIEN is a virtual avatar, AI, and Large Language Model based education company.
-SAPIEN is an abbreviation, suggest 10 full form of SAPIEN.
+5. `SAPIEN is a virtual avatar, AI, and Large Language Model based education company.
+SAPIEN is an abbreviation, suggest 10 full forms of SAPIEN.`
 6. Teaching with ChatGPT: https://openai.com/blog/teaching-with-ai
-7. Write an academic html web page template for a CS PhD student.
+7. `Write an academic HTML web page template for a CS PhD student.`
 8.
-9.

 ## Advanced Prompts